Refinancing

 • An ARM allows the borrower to take full advantage of the lowest rates without refinancing.
 This means that as the rates drop, so do the monthly payments without having to pay the fees associated with refinancing.

-The Cons
+Adjustable Rate Mortgages: The Cons

 • With an adjustable rate mortgage, rates can increase at any time during the life of the loan.
 (The sub-prime mortgage crisis is all the evidence you need).

-• In conjunction with ARMs, there is what is called a "negative amortization loan."
-This means that you can end up owing more money.
+• In conjunction with ARMs, there is what is called a \"negative amortization loan.\" This means that you can end up owing more money.
 How?
-If the initial payments were set so low that it covered only partial of the interest rate, the balance will be added to the principal.
+If the initial payments were set so low that they covered only a portion of the interest rate, the balance will be added to the principal.

 The more you know about these two refinancing options, the better equipped you will be to decide which one works best for you.